SoftUni-Internal/interactive-content/EN/03-Exception-Handling/05-Summary.md

     - try-finally Statement
     ```java
     try {
-    // Do some work that can cause an exception
+    // Do some work that can raise an exception
     } finally {
     // This block will always execute
     }